Community Problem Solving (CmPS) Component

 Direct any questions to the Florida CmPS Coordinator Barbi Miller

-To have your CmPS project included on FPSP International’s website, Coaches should submit your project’s highlights to firstname.lastname@example.org.
+After Affiliate Competition, if you would like to have your CmPS project included on FPSP International’s website, coaches should submit your project’s highlights to email@example.com.
 Include the project name, Affiliate Program, a brief highlight, pictures or links, and if visitors can contact you for more information.